 We are committed to the IDRA valuing philosophy, respecting the knowledge and skills of the individuals we work with and build on the strengths of the students and parents in their schools.

 IDRA’s professional staff members…

 Throughout its history IDRA has been a vocal advocate for the right of every student to equality of educational opportunity.
-IDRA was founded in 1973 by Dr. José A. Cárdenas and, today, is directed by Dr. María “Cuca” Robledo Montecel.
+IDRA was founded in 1973 by Dr. José A. Cárdenas, then was directed by Dr. María “Cuca” Robledo Montecel.
+Today, IDRA is directed by Celina Moreno, J.D.
 IDRA fulfills its mission through professional development, research and evaluation, policy and leadership development, and programs and materials development.

 At IDRA, we hold ourselves accountable for producing timely and useful research, engaging in thoughtful and actionable communications, and using mobile and interactive technologies that accelerate action and produce results.

 In 2018, IDRA celebrated 45 years of working to assure educational opportunity for every child.
 See some highlights!

 An independent, private non-profit organization, IDRA works with thousands of K-12 educators, and family, community and higher education partners to achieve equal educational opportunity for every child through strong public schools that prepare all students to access and succeed in college.
 The Intercultural Development Research Association (IDRA) is a recognized international leader in dropout prevention…Read More